stomp/stomp-spec/src/stomp-specification-1.2.md

 The `MESSAGE` frame MUST also contain a `message-id` header with a unique identifier for that message and a `subscription` header matching the identifier of the subscription that is receiving the message.

+If the message is received from a subscription that requires explicit acknowledgment (either `client` or `client-individual` mode) then the `MESSAGE` frame MUST also contain an `ack` header with an arbitrary value.
+This header will be used to relate the message to a subsequent `ACK` or `NACK` frame.

 The frame body contains the contents of the message: